Looking Ahead: New Drug Approvals for 2017

 As monotherapy in the SOLO 1 and SOLO 2 trials, dupilumab significantly improved atopic dermatitis symptoms including pruritus (itching), symptoms of anxiety and depression, and quality of life, as compared with placebo.
 Dupilumab is under study for asthma as another important indication.

-Romosozumab, from Amgen & UCB, is an anti-sclerostin monoclonal antibody under FDA review for the treatment of osteoporosis in postmenopausal women at increased risk of fracture.
+Romosozumab, from Amgen/UCB, is an anti-sclerostin monoclonal antibody under study for the treatment of osteoporosis in postmenopausal women at increased risk of fracture, as well as men aged 55-90 years with osteoporosis and risk for fracture.
 Romosozumab works by binding and inhibiting the activity of the protein sclerostin, yielding a dual effect on bone by both increasing bone formation and decreasing bone breakdown.

-In Phase 3 studies, over 7,000 women were randomly assigned to receive a monthly subcutaneous 210 mg dose of romosozumab or placebo.
+In Phase 3 FRAME studies, over 7,000 women were randomly assigned to receive a monthly subcutaneous 210 mg dose of romosozumab or placebo.
 The study revealed a statistically significant 73 percent reduction in the relative risk of a new vertebral (spine) fracture through 12 months, compared to those receiving placebo.
-FDA is expected to complete review of the romosozumab application for osteoporosis by July 19, 2017.
-Romosozumab is also being developed in Japan.

 Ocrelizumab for Multiple Sclerosis